 - Try an artificial tree.
 To avoid the live-tree scent, opt for an artificial tree.
 But, be sure it isn’t coated in spray-on snow, pine-scented sprays or oils.
 Spray-on snow includes a slew of chemicals, such as acetone and methylene chloride, that can bring on an asthma attack or other allergic reaction.

 - Get a flu shot.
 If your risk for an asthma attack is moderate to severe, talk to your primary care physician about getting a flu shot.
-It could protect you from other illness that might increase your vulnerability to other asthma triggers.
+It could protect you from other illnesses that might increase your vulnerability to other asthma triggers.

 - Minimize your exposure.
 The only way to drive the asthma attack risk to as low as possible during the holidays, though, is to simply steer clear of anything that might upset your lungs, Dr. Nicolacakis says.
 Avoidance is the best precautionary measure you can take.